College Prep: It’s Not What You Think

+College prep may not be exactly what you think.
 Over the last several years, attorney Courtney Bullard has advised on or participated in more than 150 sexual assault investigations on college campuses across the country.

 “I specialize in working with colleges in matters involving sexual misconduct,” says Bullard.
 “I conduct external investigations, oversee investigations and provide legal advice on how to ensure colleges are complying with laws that dictate how they respond to allegations of sexual misconduct.
 What keeps me awake at night is the fact that we are not educating our kids about these issues before they set foot on a college campus.
 The hook-up culture is rampant.
 Teens don’t know the definition of consent.
 Nor do they understand the realities of what they might face in college if they find themselves accusing someone of rape, or being accused of rape.”

 The media has certainly brought to light some of these cases, including the Vanderbilt University case where a guy on the top bunk witnessed the rape but pretended to be asleep because he was afraid.
 He was found guilty, along with those who participated in the actual sexual assault.

 “What people see on television is a very narrow picture of what is going on on college campuses across the country,” Bullard says.
 “What I typically see are two students getting wasted and having sex.
 One believes they were raped; one believes everything was completely consensual.
 Neither fully remembers the entire encounter.
 Both of them are forever impacted.”

 Before you stop reading because you think this would never happen to your child or to your grandchild, Bullard strongly urges you to think again.
 Most of the cases Bullard sees involve freshmen.
 And, it doesn’t matter if they: are going to a small faith-based institution, planning to live at home, are strong-willed and would probably never put themselves in that situation or understand consent.
 It could happen to your family member, even if you think these things only happen to other people.